 One child, two children, 10 children – we need more people on earth

 China has abandoned its one-child policy.
 It was about time as this draconian measure resulted in one of the most devastating shifts in population patterns the world has ever seen.
-Armies of males that will never find brides as girls were frequently aborted under the iron-first one child rule.
-Scarce girls that were traded in gold in order to marry one of the plenty men.
+Armies of males that would never find brides as girls were frequently aborted under the iron-first one-child rule.
+Scarce girls were traded in gold to marry one of the plenty men.
 A population in trauma as this policy destroyed dreams on a colossal scale.

-But this is not the most important reason why it is better that this fruitless and draconian measure was abandoned.
-Even if it was Chinese officials excuse.
+But this is not the most important reason why it is better that this fruitless and draconian measure was abandoned even if it was the Chinese official’s excuse.

-Ever since the dawn of the industrial times, we are told that doom beckons.
-The world will run out of energy, food, air, water and yes, space to house many more people.
-When at the dawn of the industrial age the world’s population reached a billion, doom mongers spread fears that the planet will not be able to carry all these folks anymore.
+We have been told that doom beckons ever since the dawn of industrial times.
+The world will run out of energy, food, air, water, and yes, space to house many more people.
+When at the dawn of the industrial age the world’s population reached a billion, doom-mongers spread fears that the planet would not be able to carry all these folks anymore.

 Seen from the perspective of a Liverpool factory line worker, this reasoning had merit.
 All he ever knew was his shantytown and the place he worked at, which was hardly akin to a walk on Waikiki beach.

-The industry baron might have been afraid that too many people will threaten his wealth too.
+The industry baron might have been afraid that too many people would threaten his wealth too.

 And so it goes with every resource on this planet.
 The earth is a finite ball of matter.
 There is just so much of anything and if it’s used up totally, there is none left.